odan/slim4-skeleton/docs/action.md

 A response could be rendered to HTML (e.g. with Twig) for a standard web request; or it might be something like JSON for RESTful API requests.

+Most people may think that this pattern is not suitable because it results in too many files.
+That this will result in more files is true, however these files are very small and focus on exactly one specific task.
+You get very specific classes with only one clearly defined responsibility (see SRP in SOLID).
+So you should not worry too much about too many files, instead you should worry about too few and big files (fat controllers) with too many responsibilities.

 ### Rendering a Twig template

 ```php